Larry Mitchell (ice hockey): Coaching and managing career

-As a head coach, Mitchell guided Oberliga team EV Landsberg to promotion to the 2.
-Bundesliga.
+As a first-year head coach, Mitchell guided Oberliga team EV Landsberg to promotion to the 2.
+Bundesliga in 2006.

-He then spent seven years as head coach of DEL side Augsburger Panther and was the man behind the team’s impressive run to the 2010 DEL finals, the Panthers’ greatest success since winning the 2.
+Midway through the 2007-08 campaign, he accepted an offer of DEL side Augsburger Panther, where he then spent seven years as head coach.
+He was the man behind the team's impressive run to the 2010 DEL finals, the Panthers' greatest success since winning the 2.
 Bundesliga championship in 1994.
 Under his guidance, Augsburg reached the DEL playoffs four times.
 The Panthers and Mitchell parted ways in December 2014 after a run of bad results.

 Only a couple of days later, Mitchell was appointed new head coach of fellow DEL side Straubing Tigers.
-In the 2015-16 season, he guided the Tigers to the DEL quarterfinals, where they fell short to München, the team that went on to win the championship that year.
+In the 2015–16 season, he guided the Tigers to the DEL quarterfinals, where they fell short to München, the team that went on to win the championship that year.
 He parted ways with the Straubing team by mutual consent at the conclusion of the 2016-17 campaign.
+Mitchell is said to have a knack for spotting talented prospects.

 On March 28, 2017, Mitchell was named sporting director of DEL club ERC Ingolstadt.
+His tenure ended in April 2022.
+On November 1, 2022, EHC Kloten hired Mitchell as sporting director.
+When Kloten sacked head coach Gerry Fleming in November 2023, Mitchell was handed the head coach job on an interim basis.
+He also served as an assistant coach for Team Canada at the 2023 Spengler Cup.
+Mitchell ended his interim stint as Kloten head coach on January 27, 2024, returning full time to his actual job as sporting director of the club.
+He parted ways with EHC Kloten at the end of March 2024.

+On April 19, 2024, the Augsburger Panther of the German DEL announced the signing of Larry Mitchell as sporting director.
+On November 27, 2024, Mitchell was also appointed as Augsburg's caretaker coach following the dismissal of head coach Ted Dent.

 Personal info

 Mitchell was born in Zweibrücken, Germany, where his father, a soldier in the Canadian army, served at the time.
+The family returned to Canada, when Mitchell was a child.